 Intermittent Fasting consists of a Fast On/Fast Off approach, but it may be risky when you skip meals.
+The following are the most common types of intermittent fasting.

 TIME-RESTRICTED EATING (TRE) - you restrict the hours you eat in a day.